fedemotta/localeurls/README.md

  *  `redirectDefault`: Wether to also redirect the application's default language, i.e. from `www.example.com` to `www.example.com/en` if the main application language is `en`.
     Default is false.
+ *  `redirectDefaultTo`: If `redirectDefault` is true you can provide an url to always redirect the user to (and where you can encourage the user to select a valid language), i.e.
+    `/site/selector`.
+    Default is null.

 ### Methods